Staunton Music Festival 2020 Postponed

 Will anything be happening with SMF this August?

 Yes!
-We are currently developing a project to include videos, online content, and educational background about SMF programs, past and future.
+We are currently developing a project entitled "Perspectives" that will include videos, online content, and educational background about SMF programs, past and future.
 This will not substitute for the beauty of live performance, but we are hoping to use this enforced hiatus to explore a deeper experience of world-class music, made available to anyone with internet access.

 More information will arrive by email and our social media channels in the near future.
 We invite you to follow us on Facebook, Twitter, Instagram and subscribe to our YouTube channel for the latest information.